(Open thematic poster-Father’s Day) Print and laminate.

 (Open felt board game-Father’s Day) Print the various shapes and stick them on piece of felt.
 Glue four pieces of black felt on a large piece of cardboard.
 Display your homemade felt board on a wall.
 Children will enjoy arranging the felt shapes on the board to create stories and scenes over and over again.

-(Open workshops-Father's Day) Print and display to identify your workshops in the weeks leading up to Father's Day.
+(Open workshops-Father’s Day) Print and display to identify your different workshops throughout the theme.